Centrepoint (charity)

 Centrepoint is a charity in the United Kingdom which provides accommodation and support to homeless people aged 16–25.
-The Prince of Wales has been a patron of the organization since 2005; his first patronage.
-His mother Diana, Princess of Wales, was patron of the organization before she died.
+The Prince of Wales has been a patron of the organisation since 2005; his first patronage.
+His mother Diana, Princess of Wales, was patroness of the organisation before she died.

-The charity's accommodation includes emergency nightshelters; short and long stay hostels; specialist projects for care leavers, ex-offenders and young single parents; foyers and supported flats; and floating support services.
+The charity's accommodation includes emergency night shelters, short and long stay hostels, specialist projects for care leavers, ex-offenders and young single parents, foyers and supported flats, and floating support services.

 History

-The charity was founded by the Anglo-Catholic socialist priest Kenneth Leech and set up its first shelter in a Soho church on 16 December 1969.
+The charity was founded by the Anglo-Catholic socialist priest Kenneth Leech and set up its first shelter in St Anne's Church, Soho, on 16 December 1969.

+Leech's motivation stemmed from the influx of economic migrants into London in the 1960s in search of employment.
+However, due to a lack of affordable housing, many found themselves alone and homeless on the city streets.
+Collaborating with the Simon Community, a collective of homeless individuals and volunteers, Leech aimed to provide temporary shelter for young people facing homelessness.
+At the first night of the basement's opening, no one attended, but within a month, the space attracted 600 individuals each night.
+By the end of the first year, the church had provided temporary shelter for 5,000 young people.

-It was named Centrepoint in response to the building Centre Point being seen as an "affront to the homeless" for being left empty to make money for the property developer.
+The organisation was named Centrepoint in response to the building Centre Point being seen as an "affront to the homeless" for being left empty to make money for the property developer.

-In 1986, a city broker, Richard Lester, on being asked for money for a cup of coffee by a homeless man, Martin Shaw, gave him £5,000.
-Shaw used this money to start Centrepoint's first dedicated hostel with over 100 beds.
-Centrepoint opened its first accommodation service outside London in Consett, County Durham, on 7 October 2005.
+In 1986, Centrepoint underwent a notable transformation.
+Richard Lester, a city broker, was approached by a homeless man named Martin Shaw, who asked for money for a cup of coffee.
+In response, Richard initially provided £5,000, which Martin utilized to assist the homeless population in London.
+Their collaboration resulted in the establishment of Centrepoint's inaugural dedicated hostel, featuring over 100 beds.
+While Richard funded the initiative and set up the first hostel, Martin took on the day-to-day management of the site.